Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

 - 4 medium tomatoes, blended to a puree

-- 2 tsp kasuri methi (dry fenugreek leaves)
+- 2 teaspoons kasuri methi (dry fenugreek leaves)

 - Water, as needed

-- To boil the kale chane, put them in a pressure cooker, add 3 cups of the saved soaking water and salt.
-Close the cooker, keep the gas on high and at the first whistle reduce the heat to low and keep it for 20 minutes more, then put off the heat.
+- To boil the kale chane, put them in a pressure cooker and add 3 cups of the saved soaking water and salt.
+Close the cooker, keep the gas on high and at the first whistle, reduce the heat to low and keep it for 20 minutes more, then put off the heat.

 - Open the cooker when the pressure subsides and strain out the water.
 Save the water for use later.

-- Keep a kadhai (wok) on medium heat and put in the oil and let it heat up then put in the whole spices: lavang, jeera, moti elaichi, hari elaichi, dalchini, and tejpatta.
+- Keep a kadhai (wok) on medium heat, put in the oil and let it heat up.
+Then put in the whole spices: lavang, jeera, moti elaichi, hari elaichi, dalchini, and tejpatta.
 Saute for about 1 minute.

 - Add the onion paste.
-Raise the heat to medium and saute the onions until they turn pink in colour.
+Raise the heat to medium and saute the onions until they turn pink.
 Put in the ginger and garlic pastes and chopped green chilli.
 Reduce the heat to low-medium and saute until they release their aroma and turn brown.

-- Add the pureed tomatoes raise the heat to medium.
+- Add the pureed tomatoes and raise the heat to medium.
 Mix well, reduce the heat to low, and add the salt, red chilli powder, coriander powder, and turmeric powder.
-Stir cook the masala until the oil starts to separate out.
+Stir-cook the masala until the oil starts to separate out.
 Raise the heat to medium.

 - Put in the boiled chane.
 Save some chane, mash them with a hand masher and then add them in.
 Mix well, add in the kitchen king masala, garam masala and Kasuri methi.
-Mix well and stir-roast for 5-7 minutes.
+Mix well and stir-roast for 5 to 7 minutes.

 - Put in the saved water and add more if needed to make a total of 3 cups.
 Raise the heat to high, mix well, and let the gravy come to a boil.

 - Add the cilantro, saving a little for garnishing, and mix well.
 Reduce the heat to low-medium and cover with a lid.
-Cook for 8-10 minutes or until the gravy thickens in consistency.
+Cook for 8 to 10 minutes or until the gravy thickens in consistency.
 Keep stirring.
 If you want a thinner gravy, add more water in step 7.